MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/auto-charges-by-channel.md

 1. On the action pane, select **Run now** to propagate the configuration changes.

 > [!WARNING]
 > If you decide to deactivate the **Enable filter auto charges by channel** switch after using the feature, the **Retail channel relation** drop down menu under **Auto charges** will disappear and you will lose all existing configurations.
 If removing **Retail channel relation** configurations would result in duplicate auto charges rules, then deactivation will fail.
-Please review all auto-charges rules and make any necessary changes prior to deactivating.
+Please review all auto charges rules and make any necessary changes prior to deactivating.

 ## Configure organization hierarchy purpose